leparrain02/devops-exam/README.md

    In the folder /data/devops-exam/TomcatRepo
    * Clone the repo [GitHub Testnouveau](https://github.com/leparrain02/testnouveau.git)
    * Create a new branch devel and make this branch active
-   * Create a new file 'test.txt' containing 'THIS IS A TEST' and add it to git
+   * Create a new file 'test.txt' containing 'THIS IS A TEST' and commit the change into git.
    * Merge the branch devel to the master
 5. Middleware ( Apache/Tomcat )
    Tomcat7 is already install on the server.
 You need to:
-   * Copy /data/devops-exam/TomcatRepo/ROOT.war in the webapps folder of Tomcat
+   * Copy /data/devops-exam/TomcatRepo/testnouveau/ROOT.war in the Tomcat's webapps folder
    * Install Apache
    * Make sure Apache will restart automatically after a reboot
    * Connect the path /devops-exam/ to the root folder of Tomcat with the protocol AJP.